Jon Johansson: Orewa Speech

 Johansson published a criticism of the Orewa Speech, which was delivered by Don Brash, the then-Leader of the Opposition: "Whether intended or not, the Orewa speech reinforced the ignorant and racist stereotype that Māori were 'savages' before the 'gift' of European civilisation was visited upon them."
+This article appeared in a 2004 issue of Political Science, for which Johansson was guest editor.

 Politics of Possibility

 Johansson published The Politics of Possibility: Leadership in Changing Times in 2009.
 In this monograph, Johansson attempts to discern if there are cycles in New Zealand politics.
-Drawing on the scholarship of Arthur Schlesinger Jr. and Erwin C. Hargrove, Johansson articulates three types of periods in New Zealand politics: preparation, achievement and consolidation.
+Drawing on the scholarship of Arthur M. Schlesinger Jr. and Erwin C. Hargrove, Johansson articulates three types of periods in New Zealand politics: preparation, achievement and consolidation.
 Johansson categorised the Prime Ministers of New Zealand:

 Johansson also argued that there have been four transformative epochs in New Zealand political history.
 The first was the centralisation of government under Julius Vogel.
 The second was the emergence of an "active and fair state" under the Liberal administration of John Ballance and Richard Seddon.
 The third was the establishment of a comprehensive welfare state under the First Labour Government.
 The fourth was the monumental economic reforms under the Fourth Labour Government.